unxok/dataedit/README.md

 The codeblock will accept a **_dataview query_** or a **_Javascript expression_** that returns an object with `headers` and `values` keys with arrays respectively.

-### Example

-#### Dataview Query
+## Dataview Query

 Most _(exceptions below)_ valid Dataview queries _should_ work (let me know if not!)

 > [!CAUTION]
-> Inline metadata may show in the table, but editing it will cause it to be added as a frontmatter property.
+> Inline metadata may show in the table, but editing it will cause it to be added as a frontmatter property (support coming soon).
-> I have no intention of supporting inline property edits, but if someone has an easy and computationally cheap way to do it, I will look into it

 ````sql
 ```dataedit